 DRAWING by DANIEL MITSUI

-I created this on private commission to commemorate the ordination of several deacons; the text that fills the center part of the design (Emitte in eos...) are those spoken by an ordaining bishop, which are essential to the valid form of the sacrament.
+I drew this to commemorate the ordination of several deacons; the text that fills the center part of the design (Emitte in eos...) are those spoken by an ordaining bishop, which are essential to the valid form of the sacrament.

 Within the large capital E that begins the text appears an angel blowing a trumpet.
 This refers to a passage in the Rationale Divinorum Officiorum, a 13th century liturgiological encyclopedia compiled by William Durandus, Bishop of Mende.
 In his chapter explaining the mystical significance of the deacon, he wrote:

 In the New Testament, this order was instituted by the Apostles, who chose seven men of good repute, filled with the Holy Spirit, to be deacons....
 In the Apocalypse, they are called seven angels blowing trumpets, since they are charged with making the highest mysteries resound through divine inspiration.

 I split the upper and lower arms of the capital E each into three trumpets, making seven total.
 A seven-tongued flame emerges from the middle trumpet, which refers to the septiformis gratiae mentioned in the prayer.